rlex/ansible-role-k3s/README.md

   - 10.0.0.0/8
 ```
 Please note that it exposes both TCP and UDP ports.
 You can also specify ranges like "30000:33000"
 This default rules are designed to work with some kind of internal VPN (i use tinc), flannel with wireguard backend and nginx ingress controller on master node.
+Please also note that ufw **will not** prevent access to services exposed via hostPort/nodePort, so pay attention to what you expose.